Alumna wins 2018 Fitness Instructor Specialist of the Year

 Ramadan Reset, part of Khan’s online offering, is a comprehensive resource that was created through collaboration with doctors and dieticians.
 Online articles address how to manage fitness, nutrition, sleep, diabetes, and stress.

-Khan says her degree from McMaster was foundational in helping her to establish her own business.
+Khan says her degree from McMaster, that she earned in 2014, was foundational in helping her to establish her own business.
 In her fourth year, two of her professors – Louis A. Schmidt and Jennifer Ostovic, both faculty members in the Faculty of Science – provided mentorship to Khan about the feasibility of a career in fitness.

 “There’s a lot of uncertainty when it comes to establishing your own business, but I learned to follow my passion and to now be in a position where I’m able to have a positive impact on others is really special.”